Doctoral Program

 • Description:

-• Stays of a minimum of 480 hours (12 weeks) will be encouraged.
-Doctoral candidates will be encouraged to undertake research stays; whenever possible, during the time required to obtain the European Mention.
-Doctoral candidates, under the advice and coordination of their tutor or supervisor, may arrange a research stay with an external academic center, national or international, supervised by a professor or researcher from said center, in order to develop instrumental or specific aspects of their thesis, such as learning specific techniques, designing measurement or analysis instruments, critical review and design of specific sections of their research, etc. The host centers will be determined based on existing agreements or based on specific contacts with the tutor or supervisor.
-If the doctoral candidate has external co-supervisors, the stay may take place at the center and under the supervision of that co-supervisor.
-In cases where the thesis supervisor deems it appropriate, various short stays of four weeks each will be offered to learn methods and techniques useful for the development of the research being carried out by the doctoral student, as well as to collaborate in research activities with research groups of interest to the student.
+• Research stays of at least 480 hours (12 weeks) will be encouraged.
+Doctoral candidates will be encouraged to undertake research stays, whenever possible, during the time required to obtain the European Distinction.
+Under the guidance and coordination of their supervisor or director, doctoral candidates may arrange a research stay with an external academic center, either national or international, supervised by a professor or researcher from that center.
+This stay will focus on developing instrumental or specific aspects of their dissertation, such as learning specific techniques, designing measurement or analysis instruments, critically reviewing and designing specific sections of their research, and so on.
+Host institutions will be determined based on existing agreements or through specific contacts of the thesis supervisor or director.
+If the doctoral candidate has external co-supervisors, the stay may take place at that center and under the supervision of that co-supervisor.
+In cases where the thesis director considers it appropriate, different short stays of four weeks each will be promoted for learning methods and techniques useful for the development of the research being carried out by the doctoral candidate, as well as collaboration in research activities of research groups of interest to him.

 • Learning Outcomes (Competencies that are promoted):

-This activity will help doctoral students consolidate competencies CB11, CB12, CB13, CB14, CB15, and CA01 to CA06.
-This activity will particularly help them gain a deeper understanding of scientific research methodologies in the social sciences and current issues in the field of Regional Development, guiding them toward specific applications in the various lines of research within the program.
-It will also serve to establish contacts with certain international specialists and establish initial relationships with researchers from other networks.
+• This activity will help doctoral students consolidate competencies CB11, CB12, CB13, CB14, CB15, and CA01 to CA06.
+Specifically, it will provide them with a deeper understanding of scientific research methodologies in the social sciences and current issues in the field of Regional Development, guiding them towards specific applications within the various research lines that comprise the program.
+Likewise, it will serve to establish contacts with international specialists, forge initial relationships with researchers from other networks of particular interest, and strengthen existing connections.

-This activity is recommended starting in the second year for full-time doctoral students and starting in the third year for part-time students.
-In any case, the stay is recommended after the first year, for both full-time and part-time students.
+• This activity is recommended from the second year for full-time PhD students and from the third year for part-time PhD students.
+In any case, the stay is recommended after the first year, both for full-time and part-time students.

 • Teaching Languages: Spanish and English.

-• Mobility Activities: The mobility activity program for part-time students is similar to that for this type of student, with the only difference being that those enrolled in this second category have two additional years to complete it.
-Funding for this type of activity will be obtained through public and/or private grants:
+• Mobility activities: The scheduling of mobility activities for part-time students is developed in the same way for this type of student with the only difference being that those enrolled in this second category have two additional years to be able to carry it out.